glener10/rotating-pairs-front/documentation/useCases.md

 ## New Features

+- Implementing React Route
+- Put in Header link to Main Page
 - Implementing exportation in copy to clipboard, CSV, TXT and others if needed

 - Implementing donate with paypal/pagseguro or pix